 Men outnumber women in STEM professions.
 Women comprise:

-- 5 percent of civil, architectural, and sanitary engineers
+17.5% of civil, architectural, and sanitary engineers are women;

-- 7 percent of electrical or computer hardware engineers
+10.7% of electrical or computer hardware engineers are women; and

 However, in some occupations, there is a relatively high share of women.
 In the social sciences, women account for 62 percent of the workforce.
 In biological, agricultural and environmental life sciences, they account for 48 percent.
 Several studies have found that these topics require more emotional labor and are therefore seen as more feminine pursuits.

 In school, there is very little difference in involvement in STEM subjects for boys and girls.
 Female students perform as well as male studies on math and science standardized tests, and their enrollment rates in these subjects are also comparable.
 So, at what point are young women being discouraged from entering these fields professionally?